craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 | 8    | The character spots two artifacts, roll again.
 If rolled again, it is common.       |

 ### Known and Named Artifacts
-###### Radiant Diamond
-> 'A small pink diamond, cut to perfection, around which a series of smaller shining yellow lights swirl and orbit.'
-> *Radiant Diamond* is a **rare** artifact, and incurs 5d8 (22) radiation.
-> A *Radiant Diamond* holds up to six charges, represented in it's halo as glowing yellow beads.
-As an action, you may spend a charge and produce a 20ft radius sphere that will continue to project around your body and travel with you for the next minute.
-While a creature is inside the sphere, they cannot be the target of a ranged attack that begins without the sphere's radius.

 ###### Small World
 > 'This is the physical description.'